LudoMC/JH03-Project/README.md

 * For the testing set
     + Same as for training set
 * Merge training and test sets into a OneSet
-* Build a vector which will contain all the columns to keep
+* Build a vector which will contain all the columns to keep (66 measures + 2 columns)
     + Put all columns having mean()
     + Add all columns having std()
     + Shift them as they now start at index 3